Who Gets The House In a Divorce?

 What happens to the house in a divorce?

-There are several different options used for determining who gets the house in a divorce, but the most common are:
+There are several different options used for determining what happens to the house in a divorce, but the most common solutions are:

 - Selling up – The divorcing couple can put the house on the market and divide up the proceeds.
 Often the most straightforward option and which can provide for a financial clean break.
 Money from the sale can be used for deposits on new properties by both parties.